Suboxone Clinics in Alabama

 State Line Medical Llc - Ardmore, AL

-State Line Medical Llc is a suboxone drug treatment center in Ardmore, Alabama located in the 35739 zip code.
+State Line Medical Llc is a suboxone drug treatment facility in Ardmore, Alabama situated in the 35739 zip code area.

 Location: 26928 Main Street, Ardmore, AL 35739 in Limestone County